giannisalinetti/rhacm-gitops/README.md

 # Red Hat Advanced Cluster Management and OpenShift GitOps

-An effective way to manage OpenShift Gitops instances with RHACM.
+An effective way to manage OpenShift Gitops instances and infrastructure configuration policies with RHACM.

 ## Why this approach is worth considering
-This repo is designed to enhance GitOps approach leveraged by OpenShift GitOps in a multi-cluster environment with business continuity process managed by RHACM.
+This repo is designed to enhance GitOps approach leveraged by OpenShift GitOps in a multi-cluster environment.

 ## How to use this repository
 This is a boilerplate repository to quickly set up the initial resources. \
 It provides:
   * Folder-based structure model
   * RHACM objects
   * OpenShift GitOps example objects

 To start using this repo you can fork it and adapt it to your environment.